ArctosDB/documentation/_documentation/collection.markdown

 Foreign key to [https://arctos.database.museum/info/ctDocumentation.cfm?table=ctdata_license](https://arctos.database.museum/info/ctDocumentation.cfm?table=ctdata_license).

-An external license is a legally-binding document which applies to data downloaded outside Arctos (eg, DWC Portals).
-Data from these sources are generally incomplete, are often dated, and should be used with caution.
+An external license is a legally-binding document which applies to data shared outside or Arctos, for example through DarwinCore.
+Data which has been through this process are less-complete and less-connected than data from Arctos, and a less-stringent license may be appropriate.
+Re-using the internal license here is also fully acceptable.
+Note that some "portals" have license requirements, and may refuse to publish date which does not meet those requirements.
+Example: [GBIF Terms of Use](https://www.gbif.org/terms)

 ### collection_terms_id